AP Top 25: Ohio State jumps to No. 2 past 'Bama, Cincinnati

 Oklahoma State moved to a season-high No. 7 and is one of three teams from the Big 12 residing in the back half of the top 10, along with No. 9 Baylor and No. 10 Oklahoma.

-The Cowboys host the Sooners next Saturday in a game that will help decide the Big 12 championship participants.
-Oklahoma State has clinched a spot and Baylor and Oklahoma are still alive.
+The Cowboys host the Sooners next Saturday in a Bedlam game that will help decide the Big 12 championship participants.
+Oklahoma State has clinched a spot, and Baylor and Oklahoma are still alive.

 Mississippi rounds out the top 10 at No. 8.